 - Listen to your lucky hunches.
 When you hear your inner voice speak – listen!

 - Expect good fortune – tell yourself you deserve luck and believe it

 - Repeat – It could have always been worse

-It also enabled me to understand that luck, just like anything else in life isn’t about magic, or what astrological house the moon was in that month, but rather luck is based on your attitude, perceptions, and perseverance.
+This book, The Luck Factor, can also help you understand that luck, just like anything else in life isn’t about magic, or what astrological house the moon was in that month, but rather luck is based on your attitude, perceptions, and perseverance.